 You will be required to provide proof of identity in order to obtain access to your personal information.
-The Australian Football Bodies may charge a fee where access is provided.
+The Australian Football Bodies may charge an administration fee where access is provided.
 The Australian Football Bodies may refuse to provide access if permitted to do so by law.
 The Australian Football Bodies aims to provide access to your personal information within 30 days of a valid request.

 At all times, privacy complaints:

 • will be dealt with in a confidential manner; and